 California.
 Mr. Botti's practice includes Long-Term Care Medi-Cal planning, estate planning, asset protection, special needs planning, estate and trust administration, as well as probate.
-He has helped thousands of clients plan for the challenges of confronting long-term care and incapacity.
+He has helped thousands of clients plan for the challenges of confronting longterm care and incapacity.

 During his thirty-plus-year career, Mr. Botti's mission has been to educate individuals about the importance of longterm care estate planning.
-He is a member of the National Academy of Elder Law Attorneys (NAELA), which comprises attorneys who are experienced and trained in working with the legal problems of older Americans.
+He is a member of the National Academy of Elder Law Attorneys (NAELA), a professional organization comprising attorneys who are experienced and trained in addressing the legal issues of older Americans.

-Mr. Botti was born in Brooklyn, New York in 1964.
+Mr. Botti was born in Brooklyn, New York, in 1964.
 He received his B.S. in Business